pipelinelabo/datalaiq-wiki/index.md

 #

-# Gravwell Docs
+# DatalaiQ Docs

-This site contains documentation for Gravwell, plus other resources such as Changelogs.
+This site contains documentation for DatalaiQ, plus other resources such as Changelogs.

-If you're just starting out with Gravwell, we recommend reading the [Quickstart](quickstart/quickstart.md) first, then moving on to the [Search pipeline](search/search.md) documentation to learn more.
+If you're just starting out with DatalaiQ, we recommend reading the [Quickstart](quickstart/quickstart.md) first, then moving on to the [Search pipeline](search/search.md) documentation to learn more.

-Gravwell is pleased to announce our free [Community Edition](https://www.gravwell.io/download)!

 ## Quickstart and Downloads